 Family Serpulidae (Serpulids)

 The tube in which the worm hides at low tide is white and smooth, irregularly curved, hard and calcareous with a single prominent ridge along its back.
 It looks triangular in cross-section.
 The worm itself is small with varied colouration, and has a crown of feeding tentacles.
 Similar to Pomatoceros lamarcki which has two ridges each side as well as a centre ridge.

-Found encrusting and scarring rocks and shells on the middle to lower shore.
+Seen all year round, encrusting and scarring rocks and shells on the middle to lower shore.
 Discovered on most types of coastline.
-Common and widespread.
+Common and widespread on all coasts.